← Back to docs

 Webhook Payload

-When an email arrives, we send a POST request to your endpoint:
+When an email arrives, Postscale POSTs a JSON body like this to your endpoint:

 {